 - We may share your personal information with third parties who we have engaged in helping us provide the services.
 In each case, we will ensure that these third parties have agreed to safeguard your data.

 3. Protecting Children's Privacy

 We are committed to protecting children’s privacy on the Internet.
-This site is intended for adults age 16 and older.
+This site is intended for adults aged 16 and older.
 We do not knowingly collect personal information from children.
-If you are under 16 years of age, please have a parent/guardian contact us at firstname.lastname@example.org.
+If you are under 16, please have a parent/guardian contact us at firstname.lastname@example.org.

 4. Data Retention

 We will retain your information for as long as your account is active or as needed to provide services, comply with our legal obligations, resolve disputes, and enforce our agreements.

 5. Data Processed and Stored in the United States